ThriledLokki983/web50/JAVASCRIPT/Course_Materials/17-Modern-JS-Modules-Tooling/starter/README.md

 # MODERN JAVASCRIPT DEVELOPMENT

     Modules - Building - Transpiling/Polyfiling - Javascript Bundle
-                        (BABEL - compiles our code to ES5 where all browsers can make use of)
+                (BABEL - compiles our code to ES5 where all browsers can make use of - build tools - WebPack, Parcel)

 **Modules: - NPM -**